project-edvoid/Issue-Tracker/README.md

 ## For Developers
 - This API Documentation is specially for EdVoid Team.
 - If you are facing any problem feel free to Create issue [here](https://github.com/rohitcoder/EdVoid-Core-API-Doc/issues).
+- New suggested improvements are always welcomed!
+Fee free to suggest us something by creating a new issue [here](https://github.com/rohitcoder/EdVoid-Core-API-Doc/issues).

 ## Change Log